yuqitanyq/tp/docs/DeveloperGuide.md

 ### Book Find feature

-This feature allows users to search for any books with either the isbn, title or author's name.
+This feature allows users to search for any books with either the tag, title or author's name.

 #### Implementation
 The Book find feature is facilitated by the `BookCommandParser`, `FindBookParser` and `FindBookCommand`.